24/7 IT Support Denver: Help Desk and Escalation Planning

 Managed IT Support Monthly Rates

-Per-user pricing: $125-$250 per user per month for comprehensive support.
+Per-user pricing: scoped per-user pricing for comprehensive support.
 This is the most common model and usually the best value for businesses with standard technology needs.

-Per-device pricing: $50-$150 per device per month.
+Per-device pricing: scoped per-device pricing.
 Better for businesses with more devices than users—like retail locations, manufacturing floors, or shared workstations.

-Flat-rate pricing: Some Denver providers offer flat monthly rates based on your overall environment size—typically $2,500-$15,000 per month for businesses with 15-100 users.
+Flat-rate pricing: Some Denver providers offer flat monthly rates based on your overall environment size—typically flat-rate monthly pricing scoped to the environment for businesses with 15-100 users.

 What Should Be Included

-At the per-user price points mentioned above, your managed IT support should include: 24/7 monitoring and alerting, unlimited help desk support (phone, email, chat), remote troubleshooting and support, patch management and system updates, basic cybersecurity (antivirus, email filtering, MFA), backup monitoring, vendor management (coordinating with your internet provider, software vendors, etc.), and regular reporting on system health and support metrics.
+At the per-user price points mentioned above, your managed IT support should include: managed monitoring and alerting, defined help desk support (phone, email, chat), remote troubleshooting and support, patch management and system updates, basic cybersecurity (antivirus, email filtering, MFA), backup monitoring, vendor management (coordinating with your internet provider, software vendors, etc.), and regular reporting on system health and support metrics.

 What Typically Costs Extra